A pediatric cardiologist describes myocarditis and explains why teens still need to be vaccinated with the Covid-19 vaccine. | ExBulletin

 Berger and Hall have each taken care of dozens of patients with the new coronavirus.

-“Some patients spent a few weeks in the intensive care unit.
-They had poor cardiac function.
+“Some spent weeks in the intensive care unit.
+They had a weakened heart.
 They had an acute infection that could be completely prevented by the vaccine,” Berger said.
+It was.

 Even if they recover, some people have long-term illness.

 “We are long-term concerned about these children,” Hall said.
-“Some people have persistent changes on their heart tests.
+“We’ve seen heart tests show persistent changes.
 This is a very serious illness.”

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online